UWPCE-PythonCert/PythonCertDevel/_sources/modules/ContextManagers.rst.txt

     RuntimeError: this is the error message

-So this time, the context manager did not catch the error -- so it was raised the in the usual way.
+So this time, the context manager did not catch the error -- so it was raised in the usual way.

 The parameters to ``__exit__``
 ------------------------------